fermayo/imagefs/README.md

 * `target` is the directory in the service where the image will be mounted
-* `volume-opt=target` is the tag to give to the new volume snapshot Note that if the tag contains a registry URL the image will be pushed when the volume is unmounted (Not yet implemented)
+* `volume-opt=target` is the tag to give to the new volume snapshot Note that if the tag contains a registry URL the image will be pushed when the volume is unmounted

 Modify the volume from within the service